1. Timing and Synchronization in Applications

 The output of the first flip-flop (cTrig) may occur too close to the rising edge of the sample clock, causing mTrig to be metastable.
 When the metastability finally settles, it may do so differently on different devices, causing them to see the same trigger signal at two different instants in time.

 In 2003, National Instruments introduced the first series of PXI digitizers, arbitrary waveform generators, and digital pattern generators/analyzers based on the Synchronization and Memory Core (SMC) foundation .
-One of the key technologies implemented on the SMC was T-Clock (TClk) technology for T&S applications.
+One of the key technologies implemented on the SMC was NI-TClk (pronounced T-Clock) technology for T&S applications.

-- TClk aligns the sample clocks that may not be necessarily aligned initially despite being phase locked to the 10 MHz reference clock.
+- NI-TClk aligns the sample clocks that may not be necessarily aligned initially despite being phase locked to the 10 MHz reference clock.

-- TClk enables accurate triggering of synchronized devices.
+- NI-TClk enables accurate triggering of synchronized devices.

 - Extension of synchronization from a single PXI chassis to several PXI chassis to address large channel systems using the NI PXI-6653 Slot 2 system timing and control module.